Logic games

+Like all other sections on the LSAT, the time allowed for the section was 35 minutes.
+Most students found the logic games section to be the most difficult and intimidating portion of the LSAT.
+For example, the For Dummies series published a book specifically devoted to LSAT logic games, in addition to its more general book about the entire LSAT.
+What made the logic games so hard was that they were designed as tests of pure deductive reasoning, a skill which few people specifically study or develop in school.
+However, the section was widely considered the easiest and fastest to improve at once the right strategies were learned and employed.

+The dominant pedagogical method in American law schools is the combination of the Socratic method with the casebook method.
+As part of this method, a law professor will often call upon a law student and ask them to identify the specific legal rules articulated by the court in a particular reported case.
+The law professor will then describe various hypothetical scenarios, adding or changing various facts, and ask if the same rules apply or if the outcome of the case may be different under different facts.
+The logic games section was supposed to test this ability to rapidly analyze hypothetical scenarios or "hypotheticals", and to do so in a way that was independent of students' substantive knowledge and undergraduate major.

+In 2019 the LSAC reached a legal settlement with two blind LSAT test takers who claimed that it violated the Americans with Disabilities Act because they were unfairly penalized for not being able to draw the diagrams commonly used to solve the questions in the section.
+As part of the settlement, the LSAC agreed to review and overhaul the section within four years.
+In October 2023, it announced that the section would be replaced by a second logical reasoning section in August 2024.

 Common game types

 Basic linear

 In a basic linear game, two sets of variables are provided.
 The first set of variables, sometimes referred to as the 'base variables,' is often days of the week, an order of arrival, or some other order.
-The second variable set is then matched to the first set according to a set of rule.
+The second variable set is then matched to the first set according to a set of rules.
 For example:

 After setting the scenario, the game challenges the test-taker with questions such as:

 Advanced linear

 Advanced linear games are similar to basic linear games, but three or more sets of variables are presented.
 For example:

 The game can then provide rules and pose questions relating to the order of arrival of a runner, the color of a specific runner's shirt, sequences of color that must or must not be present, the shirt color of the runner that comes first etc.

 Grouping

 Grouping games provide variables that must be assigned to groups, but not in a specific order or sequence.
 For example: